nonblocking/mashroom-plugin-demos/README.md

 # Mashroom Plugin Demos

-A collection of example plugins for Mashroom Server
+A collection of example plugins for Mashroom Server (for details checkout the READMEs in the modules in the *packages* folder).

 You can find more demos in other repos: